SAP-samples/teched2022-DT262/exercises/ex0/README.md

-## Pre-requisite and Access to SAP Build Process Automation
+## Getting Started - Pre-requisite and Access to SAP Build Process Automation

 In this exercise, you will access the SAP Build Process Automation Cloud Tenant and Regiter Desktop Agent to the Cloud Tenant.